 <p>The stats is key to keeping our conversion healthy.
 A few folks already asked for a stats on the post.
 How many people viewed the post, how many commented on it, what do I have to do next, etc... </p>Dmitry Dragilev

 Let's make the feeds tighter and more compact- people want the information!
 I think that for the platform to fly we'll need to front up the person and avatar first.
-Bryan Zmijewski, about 8 years
+Bryan Zmijewski, over 8 years

 Encourage users to take action.
 Help me see how to do something immediately.
 New posts, new comments, etc...

 <p>This one is key to get the follow through on feedback and improve our conversions.</p>Dmitry Dragilev